 Delivery routes were once set in stone.
-Whether a driver had 100 or 1,000 cases of anything— snacks, soft drinks, bread, beer—their route was the same, day-in and day-out.
-This was hardly efficient, and was often taxing on the workforce as some days featured lighter workloads, and other days had them making deliveries well into the night.
+Whether a driver had 100 or 1,000 cases of anything (snacks, soft drinks, bread, beer) their route was the same, day-in day-out.
+This was hardly efficient and often taxing on the workforce as some days featured lighter workloads, and other days had them making deliveries well into the night.
 Pepsi Bottling Co. of Hickory, North Carolina, faced such challenges.

 “Our orders come in every day, and we send them through an API [that feeds into the Verizon Connect software], says Jay Teeter, logistics manager at Pepsi Bottling Co.
 “We tell the system that we want a 420 case-per-truck average and that we want to use a certain amount of trucks, or we just have the system tell us how many trucks we need.
 There are manual tweaks, but there’s really nothing to it.”

 “Three summers ago,” says Teeter, “we just ran 11 trucks every day in Hickory.
 This summer, we run as few as eight on some days.
 We keep track and added it up, that saves us 30 or so routes each month versus running 11 every day.
 And then, as temperatures drop and soft drink sales go down, we start seeing the need for fewer and fewer trucks.
 In Hickory, you see two or three fewer trucks on average in the winter versus summer.”

 While it may sound complicated, it was a smooth transition for route dispatchers at Pepsi.
 “It was an easy learning curve for our daily dispatcher versus [the previous solution],” says Teeter.

 “With that, it took a pretty extensive training programme with Verizon Connect, but after a few days of guidance through the process they more or less had it.
 That was the immediate thing you see—the ease of operation.”